Big-Life-Lab/PHES-ODM/sharing/README.md

 The last or the fifth rule removes all the variables in the `variable` sharing property which are 'contactName','contactEmail','contactPhone', and 'contactPhoneExt' from all the tables only for `Public` and `Local` organizations as mentioned in `sharedWith` property.
 In this rule, the column is filtered, therefore, the `direction` property is set to 'column'.

 The `create_filtered_dataset()` function returns back two things:
-1. The filtered dataset for all the requested tables and the organizations.
+1. The filtered dataset in the form of python dictionary with tables as keys and list of dictionaries as values.
-2. The text document that provides details about what rows and columns were filtered and the reasons as well as license associated with the data.
+2. The list of dictionaries where each dictionary is the row removed with it's ruleid.

 The function does use several sub functions to carry out the filter process using Pandas library .
 Below is the figure that demonstrates the flow of actions in an activity diagram: